IIT Delhi: Cultural and non-academic activities

 The institute organises its annual cultural fest Rendezvous, originally started in 1976.
 It is a four-day-long event held in October every year.
-In the 2019 version, Rendezvous hosted 280+ events, 15,000+ participants and 200+ artists from more than 25 countries.
+In the 2019 version, Rendezvous hosted over 280 events, with 15,000+ participants and 200+ artists from more than 25 countries.

-Tryst, a technical fest organised by the student community of IIT Delhi is North India's largest science, technological and management festival.
-With 75+ events, Tryst attracts nearly 40,000+ students all across the nation.
+Tryst, a technical fest organised by the student community of IIT Delhi, is North India's largest science, technological and management festival.
+With over 75 events, Tryst attracts nearly 40,000 students across the nation.

 Office of Career Services

 The Office of Career Services (OCS), previously known as the Training and Placement (T&P) Unit, had the primary aim of helping students to find a job upon graduation.
-Its role has evolved with OCS focusing on year – round activities to provide career counseling, interview preparation and talks to expose students to the multitude of opportunities available.
+Its role has evolved with OCS focusing on year-round activities to provide career counselling, interview preparation, and talks to expose students to the many available opportunities.

 Student bodies

-There are a number of student bodies in IIT Delhi, each with its own set of responsibilities.
-The highest student body in IIT Delhi is the Student Affairs Council (SAC).
+There are several student bodies at IIT Delhi, each with its own set of responsibilities and unique characteristics.
+The highest student body at IIT Delhi is the Student Affairs Council (SAC).

 Student Affairs Council (SAC)

-The Students Affairs Council is the apex student body of IIT-Delhi.
-The primary objective of SAC is to look after all the issues/problems concerning the students of IIT Delhi.
-The administrative decisions related to student affairs and infrastructure related issues are also addressed by SAC.
+The Students' Affairs Council is the apex student body of IIT-Delhi.
+The primary objective of SAC is to address all issues/problems concerning the students of IIT Delhi.
+SAC also addresses the administrative decisions related to student affairs and infrastructure-related issues.
 The grievances and suggestions of the students are directed to the concerned administration for redressal through the SAC framework.
 SAC consists of the various boards of IIT Delhi and other committees.

-Student boards included under the SAC are listed below:

 Board for Student Welfare (BSW)

-As the name suggests BSW works for the welfare of all the students of IITD.
-The BSW shall organize welfare activities from time to time and look into other aspects of student welfare.
-The BSW shall provide financial aid to the needy students as per the decided rules.
+As the name suggests, BSW works to benefit the welfare of all the students of IITD.
+The BSW shall organise welfare activities from time to time and look into other aspects of student welfare.
+The BSW shall provide financial aid to needy students in accordance with the established rules.
 BSW has the responsibility of organising Speranza, the annual youth festival of IIT Delhi.

-The board monitors the sports domain of the institute.
-It is responsible for maintaining the sports grounds of different sports, conducting Inter Hostel sports competition, ensure and manage the participation of IIT Delhi in Inter IIT Sports Meet (the annual sports event of all the IITs).
+The board monitors the institute's sports domain.
+It is responsible for maintaining the sports grounds of different sports, conducting Inter-Hostel sports competitions, and ensuring and managing the participation of IIT Delhi in the Inter-IIT Sports Meet (the annual sports event of all the IITs).
 Apart from this, BSA is also responsible for conducting Sportech, the annual Sports Festival of IIT Delhi.

-The other student council is the Co-curricular and Academic Interaction Council (CAIC). which deals with the academic and co-curricular activities of the students.
-There are 45 student representatives to the CAIC: 22 from the UG students and 23 from the PG students, apart from 2 representatives from each co-curricular body.
+The other student council is the Co-curricular and Academic Interaction Council (CAIC)., which deals with the academic and co-curricular activities of the students.
+There are 45 student representatives to the CAIC: 22 from undergraduate students and 23 from postgraduate students, apart from 2 representatives from each co-curricular body.
 The co-curricular activities under the CAIC are: